ovi-doke/Artify-Photo/README.md

 ### Pointillism
 <img src="images/Georges_Seurat_Sunflowers_Pointilism.jpg" alt="Pointillism" width="300" height="300"/>
-<p>Figure: “Sunflowers” in the style of Georges Seurat, a pioneering French Post-Impressionist painter</p>
+<p>Figure: “Sunflowers” in the style of Georges Seurat, a pioneering French Post-Impressionist painter [7]</p>
 **Implementation:**
 The Pointillism filter emulates Georges Seurat’s technique of reconstructing an image through distinct colored dots.
 The image is first resized to 300×300 for efficiency and smoother results.
 KMeans clustering is applied to reduce the color space to 16 dominant tones, capturing the visual essence with a simplified palette.
 A white canvas is initialized, and then a regular grid is used to iterate over the clustered image.
 At each step, a small circular dot (radius 2) is stamped onto the canvas using the corresponding color from the clustered result.
 This builds a mosaic of tightly spaced dots that mimic brush dabs in traditional pointillism.
 Finally, the dotted image is resized back to the original dimensions for display.